 Alexander McCall Smith

-There are nineteen novels in this series following a woman in Botswana with her own detective agency and the adventures she has and the characters that she meets along the way.
+There are nineteen novels in this series following a woman in Botswana with a detective agency and the adventures she has and the characters that she meets along the way.
 For someone who loved Columbo and Rosemary and Thyme growing up, I think these could be a little addictive.

 Falling: A Love Story